Philanthropy

 • Copernicus Lodge Reception desk

-• Attention: Rasheeda Headley, Programs & Services Manager
+• Attention: Rasheeda Headley, Programs and Services Manager

 For more information, and/or questions you may have, please contact Mary Oko at